Mediation Skills Training Certificate Program

 Summer 2017 registration is open.
 Register today to save your seat!Summer 2017 course dates:

 - Monday, August 7 through Friday, August 11, 8:00 a.m. to 5:00 p.m.

-Over the course of the 40-hour, five-day intensive training, students will:
+Over the course of the 40-hour, five-day intensive Mediation Skills Training program, students will:

 - Acquire the skills used to assist parties with divergent interests to reach a resolution

 - Engage in simulated mediations to develop an understanding of the mediation process

 - Work with coaches who have professional conflict mediation experience

 - Set performance-based standards for evaluating their own work

 - Learn about ethics in the field, opportunities in commercial mediation and arbitration, and how to start building a practice as a mediator

 This intensive five-day Mediation Skills Training course is offered on Northwestern University's Chicago Campus: